United Kingdom constitutional law: Principles

 The British constitution has not been codified in one document, like the Constitution of South Africa or the Grundgesetz in Germany.
-However, general constitutional principles run through the law and it has been noted that "[the UK constitution] includes numerous principles of law, which are enforceable by the courts in the same way as other legal principles.
+However, general constitutional principles run through the law and the Supreme Court has said that "[the UK constitution] includes numerous principles of law, which are enforceable by the courts in the same way as other legal principles.
 In giving them effect, the courts have the responsibility of upholding the values and principles of our constitution and making them effective."
 Central statutes have been recognised as holding "constitutional" value.
 The main sources of law, which "constitute" the body politic of the UK, are Acts of Parliament, cases decided by courts, and conventions on how the Cabinet, the Prime Minister, Parliament and the Monarch conduct themselves.
 Through legislation, case law and conventions, at least four main principles are usually recognised.
 First, parliamentary sovereignty is a foundational principle.
 Through the English Reformation, the Civil War, the Glorious Revolution of 1689 and the Act of the Union 1707, Parliament became the dominant source of law, above the judiciary, executive, monarchy, and church.
 Parliamentary sovereignty means Parliament can make or unmake any law within its practical power to do so, a fact that is usually justified by Parliament upholding other principles, namely the rule of law, democracy, and internationalism.

-Second, the rule of law has run through the constitution since the Magna Carta 1215 and the Petition of Right 1628.
+Second, the rule of law has run through the constitution since Magna Carta and the Petition of Right 1628.
 This means the government may only conduct itself according to legal authority, including respect for human rights.
 Third, at least since 1928, democracy has become a fundamental constitutional principle.
 Originally only wealthy, property-owning men held rights to vote for the House of Commons, while the king or queen, and/or a hereditary House of Lords, dominated politics.
 But from 1832 adult citizens slowly won the right to universal suffrage.
 Fourth, the British constitution is international: Parliament has consistently augmented its sovereignty and the practical power of British citizens through membership of international bodies, including the International Labour Organization, the United Nations, the European Convention on Human Rights, the European Union, the World Trade Organization, and the International Criminal Court.
-EU membership was challenged by the 2016 United Kingdom European Union membership referendum, and while the government failed to win the 2017 general election, it is unclear what the outcome will be.
+EU membership was challenged by the 2016 United Kingdom European Union membership referendum, and after the 2019 general election Parliament determined to leave.